 “Words of recognition and appreciation to a child are like sunshine and rain to a flower” (unknown).

-And if there is anything that gives children confidence, builds them up spiritually, emotionally and psychologically, then it certainly ought to be a simple show of love and affection.
+And if there is anything that gives children confidence, and builds them up spiritually, emotionally and psychologically, then it certainly ought to be a simple show of love and affection.

-Such noble acts put smiles on their pretty little faces and create the needed spark to spur them on to achieve whatever they set their minds on.
+Such noble acts put smiles on their pretty little faces and create the spark to spur them on to achieve whatever they set their minds on.

-While some children experience this in abundance throughout their formative years, because they have parents and families to ensure that, others, mostly Orphans, will to have to be chasing through the long years of their lives shadows of vanished parents to enjoy some semblance of hearty smiles.
+While some children experience this in abundance throughout their formative years, because they have parents and families to ensure that, others, mostly Orphans, will have to be chasing through the long years of their lives shadows of vanished parents to enjoy some semblance of hearty smiles.